Yūsha (song): Commercial performance

 With three days of tracking, "Yūsha" debuted at number nine on the Billboard Japan Hot 100 for the issue dated October 4, 2023, with 22,086 digital sales, 2,426,245 streams, and 5.2 million video views.
 In its full-tracking second week, the song ascended the peak at number two, behind only Ado's "Show".
 The song's digital sales slightly decreased to 21,267 units, while the audio streams and video views were increased to 8,139,175 and 9 million, respectively.
 The song also peaked at number one on the component Download Songs for two consecutive weeks, and number four on the Streaming Songs.
 Additionally, the song landed at number four on the Hot Animation and ascended to number one the next week.

 For Oricon charts, "Yūsha" entered the Digital Singles (Single Track) Chart at number one for the issue dated October 9, 2023, with 25,958 downloads, becoming Yoasobi's thirteen chart-topper, the second most behind only Kenshi Yonezu (14); and topped the chart for three-consecutive weeks.
 The song also peaked at number four on the Streaming, number three on the Combined Singles, and number seven on the physical Singles Charts.
-As of October 2024, "Yūsha" received double platinum certification from the Recording Industry Association of Japan (RIAJ), surpassing 200 million on-demand streams in Japan.
+As of August 2026, "Yūsha" received triple platinum certification from the Recording Industry Association of Japan (RIAJ), surpassing 300 million on-demand streams in Japan.

 Music video

 An accompanying music video for "Yūsha" premiered on September 29, 2023, at 23:00 JST, shortly after the first four episodes of Frieren: Beyond Journey's End premiere.
 It was directed by Keiichirō Saitō, and produced by Madhouse studio, who both worked on the anime.
-The visual depicts an adventure of the heroic group consisting of Frieren, hero Himmel, warrior Eisen, and priest Heiter with the same visuals as the anime.
+The visual depicts an adventure by the heroic group consisting of Frieren, hero Himmel, warrior Eisen, and priest Heiter, using the same visuals as the anime.
+As of February 2025, it reached 200 million views.
 The music video of the English version was uploaded on November 24.